Swizz Beatz: 2018–present: Poison and Verzuz

 In May 2018, Dean released the song "It's Okayyy", ahead of the release of his then upcoming album Poison.
 He recorded 70 songs and used 10 for the album.
 Poison features Kendrick Lamar, Lil Wayne, Pusha T, Nas, Young Thug, The Lox, 2 Chainz, among others.
 In July 2018, Dean said he worked with Nas on the latter's follow-up to his 2018 release Nasir.
 Dean released "Pistol on My Side" featuring Lil Wayne from Poison, along with its music video, on September 14, 2018.

 In March 2020, Dean, along with Timbaland, launched the highly popular Verzuz Instagram webcast series.
 In 2021, for their work on Verzuz, they both appeared on the Time 100, Times annual list of the 100 most influential people in the world.

 That same year, Dean became series music producer for the ABC television series Queens starring Brandy, Eve, Naturi Naughton and Nadine Velazquez.
 Queens premiered on October 19, 2021.

 In 2023, Dean hosted the car culture television show Drive with Swizz Beatz on Hulu.

+On July 12, 2026 he performed as guest artist on the Jay-Z 30 Tour at Yankee Stadium in New York City.
+On On July 23, 2026, Dean's collaboration with The Game, YG and Timbaland, "Red People", was released.